top of page

 Outlook

 The CDC and its partners have created a campaign called the "Learn the Signs.
-Act Early" to better educate and inform parents about their child's development in areas such as identifying early warning signs, and information on screening, treatment and intervention.
+Act Early" to better educate and inform parents about development in areas such as identifying early warning signs, and information on screening, treatment and intervention.
 Further information can be found here.

-of providing children and their families an avenue in which to access information, resources, comprehensive education, first class effective treatment, and services for individuals with developmental and learning related difficulties.
+of providing individuals and their families an avenue in which to access information, resources, comprehensive education, first class effective treatment, and services for individuals with developmental and learning related difficulties.
 The overall goal of our center is to increase

 the quality of life for all our clients